This post contains affiliate links for your convenience. View our full disclosure policy here.

-Our Christmas break is now a distant memory and the long cold winter days are really setting in now.
-We haven’t see any snow yet, but I don’t think it’s too far away now.
-Have you had snow?
-To brighten up the Winter gloom, we have been warming up our learning with some cheerful heart-themed activities.
+Our Christmas break is now a distant memory and the long cold winter days are really setting in.
+We haven’t seen any snow yet, but I don’t think it’s too far away.
+To brighten up the winter gloom, we have been warming up our learning with some cheerful heart-themed activities.
 Warm up little fingers as you clip together matching lowercase and uppercase letters with this hands-on Valentine Letter Match Activity!

 My daughter’s confidence in recognizing lowercase letters is rising every week.
 She is even starting to read out little words in her weekly Fun Reader books from school.
-To further step up her learning at home after-school, I have started to introduce her to the uppercase letters, that match the lowercase letters, she has already learned in her Kindergarten class.
+To further step up her learning at home after school, I have started to introduce her to the uppercase letters that match the lowercase letters she has already learned in her Kindergarten class.

-Little Miss B loves to play when she comes home from school, so I set up this fun game to engage her in a spot of letter learning fun.
+Little Miss B loves to play when she comes home from school, so I set up this fun game to engage her in a spot of letter learning fun!

 First, I cut out a selection of pink and purple heart shapes from construction paper.
 Next, I wrote out the lowercase letters onto the pink hearts and the matching uppercase letters onto the purple hearts.

 Adding clothespins to the game is a great way to add in a fine motor skills element and warm up little hands and fingers on a cold day.